 ……

 NOTE1: The options noted here are for evaluation purpose, and do not mandate the deployment of these options or preclude the study of other spectrum options.
 A range of bands from 24 GHz – 40 GHz identified for WRC-19 are currently being considered and around 30 GHz is chosen as a proxy for this range.
 A range of bands from 66 GHz – 86 GHz identified for WRC-19 are currently being considered and around 70 GHz is chosen as a proxy for this range.
+A range of bands from 3300–4990MHz identified for WRC-15 are currently being considered and around 4GHz is chosen as a proxy for this range.

 ……